 Boris Johnson admires the Mayor in Spielberg's Jaws.
 Remember him?
 He was the guy who wouldn't close the beaches -- and sacrifice that revenue source -- during a public crisis.

-#Coronavirus #COVID19 #Pandemic: Love in the Time of Coronavirus is a new and hopefully short-run PopMatters series of art and life and the art of living in these times of global health crisis.
+#Coronavirus #COVID19 #Pandemic: Love in the Time of Coronavirus is a series about art and life and the art of living in these times of global health crisis.